Sarmkadan/ffmpeg-fluent/README.md

 The `ExtractAudioPresetExtensions` type provides a set of convenience methods to create common audio extraction presets.
 These presets can be used to extract audio from a video file and save it in a specific format.

 Example usage:

+## ConcatPresetExtensions
+The `ConcatPresetExtensions` type offers fluent extension methods to build a `ConcatPreset` for concatenating multiple inputs, optionally applying hardware‑accelerated re‑encoding, quality presets, and lead‑in delays.
+It also provides an asynchronous helper to run the preset and retrieve the generated output file path.